Mish5684/Bolt-Recur/PRD-INSIGHTS.md

 3. **Multiple Family Accounts:** How to handle if parents share account?
    - **Decision:** Phase 3 feature, for now assume single user

-4. **Class Archive:** Should archived/deleted classes show in analytics?
+4. **Class Archive:** Should archived/deleted classes show in insights?
    - **Decision:** No, only active classes unless specifically viewing history

 ---